Ready to Get Started?

 The Methodology: The Flexport Ocean Timeliness Indicator (OTI) utilizes data from Flexport’s ocean shipping operations for an expansive view of a container’s journey.
 Updated on a weekly basis, it shows the time taken to transit from Cargo Ready Date at exporters’ gate to the Destination Port Departure date when products are ready to leave port to go to importers.
 Measures are shown for Far East Westbound (e.g., China-to-Europe) and Transpacific Eastbound (e.g., China-to-US) routes.
 More details about the OTI can be found in our background report.

-Week to November 27, 2022 In the past week, the FEWB ticked slightly upwards while the TBEB remained flat.
+Week to December 4, 2022 In the past week, the FEWB and the TBEB both dropped.

-The TPEB remained flat at 75 days, matching the fastest time since January 2021.
-FEWB meanwhile increased slightly to 85 days from 82, inline with the average level since June 2021.
+The TPEB dropped slightly to 74 days, matching the fastest time since January 2021.
+FEWB meanwhile decreased to 80 days from 87, inline with the average level since February 2021.

 Deeper insights into the development of the OTI can also be gleaned from the Stage 1 measure.
 This covers the period from Cargo Ready Date to Origin Port Departure journeys that completed that stage in the past four weeks.
 It can provide an early warning of future bottlenecks.

-In the latest calculations, covering the four weeks to November 27, 2022 (week 49), there was a divergence in the Stage 1 measure.
-Timings on TPEB dipped 1.7% from the prior week’s measure while FEWB decreased by 6.1%.
+In the latest calculations, covering the four weeks to Dec 4, 2022 (week 50), there was a divergence in the Stage 1 measure.
+Timings on TPEB dipped 2.1% from the prior week’s measure while FEWB increased by 4.7%.

 You can now receive the Weekly Economic Report straight to your inbox every Monday by signing up here.